defenseunicorns/pepr-zarf-agent/README.md

 This flow creates a namespace, create a new pod in the namespace, and then checks the pod for the imagePullSecret and the internal registry image, and looks at the imagePullSecret.

+## Demo
+Warning: Needs improvement and is super raw..
 ```bash
 ┌─[cmwylie19@Cases-MacBook-Pro] - [~/pepr-zarf-agent] - [2023-06-23 09:02:14]
 └─[0] <git:(main 0d82765✱) > k create ns new-ns